Freedeck/ytmd/README.md

 To build and run your plugin in the dev env, just do `node index.js` and let FreedeckDevEnv do the rest!

 Very much magic.

+## JS Hooks?
+What?
+JS hooks are a powerful feature introduced in Plugins v2.
+They allow you to expand Freedeck Companion's functionality, just check out JSHookExample.src to see how to use them!